Buzz-one/minui-psp-TSP/README.md

 5. Confirm that there is a `/Emus/<PLATFORM>/PSP.pak/launch.sh` file on your SD card.
 6. Create a folder at `/Roms/PlayStation Portable (PSP)` and place your ROMs in this directory.
 7. Unmount your SD Card and insert it into your MinUI device.

-Note: The `<PLATFORM>` folder name is based on the name of your device.
-For example, if you are using a TrimUI Brick, the folder is `tg5040`.

 ## Extra Controls